ryanstout/mrfreeze/README.md

 `openapi-generator generate -i src/rocketreach/rocketreach_openapi_spec_v3.json -g python -o src/rocketreach/api --skip-validate-spec`

+Then update any references in src/rocketreach/api that mention typing-extensions to be version 4.7.0 (locked too tightly)

 # Example searches

 Find all people working in the partnership org in all companies between 100 and 1000 employees